DemacianPrince/MakeLabelForMarketAndDuke/README.md

 3. Run `market_attr_label_test.m` to get attribute labels for testing set of Market-1501;

-4. Run other two m-files for DukeMTMC-reID respondingly.
+4. Run other two m-files for DukeMTMC-reID correspondingly.